fenago/intro-ruby/lab_guides/Lab_4.md

 current object is `main`.
 We can call `class` on any object to find out what type of object it is.
 Here, the `main` object is simply a type of the Ruby `Object` class.

-In Ruby, everything is an object; even classes are objects.
-This can be a bit confusing and we will discuss more about classes in the next lab, *Lab 5*, *Object-Oriented Programming with Ruby*.
-For now, just know that we can call methods on objects.
-Or, in Ruby parlance, we can send messages to receivers, or an object can receive a message.

 In Ruby, the `.` (dot) notation is the syntax for how we send a message to a receiver.